zero-entropy-universe/animal_farm/README.md

 > Don't let the farm run by pigs

-This project is built for practice purpose only.

 ## Setup dev env

 ### Create mysql container, set privileges (keep in mind granding with % is dangerous in production)